tagtime/tminder/README.md

 # TagTime Minder

-Canonical URL: mind.tagti.me currently pointing to tminder.glitch.me

-But about to switch to GitHub Pages.
+Hosted at <https://mind.tagti.me> via GitHub Pages.

 TagTime Minder, or Tminder, is a utility that tells you the probability that you'll get your requisite number of emergency TagTime pings by your Beeminder